matvp91/indigo-player-themes/README.md

 # indigo-player-themes

-A collection of themes for indigo-player
+A collection of themes for indigo-player.
+Feel free to submit a pull request with your own theme if you'd like to share!

 Name | URL | Screenshot
 --- | --- | ---